 - X-Pro II

-You can steal your closest competitors’ followers by engaging with them.
-There are several ways to engage with Instagram users, and predictably, the more work you put in, the more followers and return engagement you’ll get out of it.
+So how do you effectively steal your competitors’ followers?
+By engaging with them.
+There are several ways to engage with Instagram users, and the more work you put in, the more followers and repeat engagement you’ll get out of it.

 The three types of engagement on Instagram are: